 Career Information for Culinary Arts or Culinary Services Professionals

 Those with degrees in culinary arts or culinary services may find employment in a variety of settings, including leadership positions.
 Possible employment positions include head cooks, pastry chefs and sous chefs.
 Head cooks or pastry chefs have many responsibilities beyond devising recipes and creating delicious meals.
 They may also hire and train other kitchen staff and oversee that everything is operating smoothly in the kitchen.
 It is also their responsibility to ensure all safety and sanitation codes are met.

 Career or Salary Outlook for a Culinary Arts Graduate

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are expected to grow at a faster than average rate, with 9% growth between 2014 and 2024; bakers were predicted to see a 7% growth during that same time.
-The BLS also reported that head cooks and chefs earned a median annual wage of $41,500 and bakers earned a median salary of $24,170 as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are expected to grow at a faster than average growth rate between 2018 and 2028; bakers were predicted to a growth slightly faster than average during that same time.
+The BLS also reported that head cooks and chefs earned a mean annual wage of $52,160 and bakers earned a mean salary of $28,660 as of 2018.